4dn-dcic/fish_omics_format/docs/source/quality.rst

 at the user's discretion and should be described with sufficient details to ensure interpretation and reproducibility.

-However, in order to align with existing `4DN-BINA-OME <https://doi.org/10.1038/s41592-021-01327-9>`_ Microscopy Metadata specifications, the use of specific column names and descriptions is **conditionally required** in case the described metric is reported.
-As an example, the column name **X_Drift** is conditionally required in case the user intends to report a comparison between the Observed vs. Expected (i.e., based on a fiducial reference) positions of a detected Spot.
+However, in order to align with existing `4DN-BINA-OME <https://doi.org/10.1038/s41592-021-01327-9>`_ Microscopy Metadata specifications, the use of specific column names and descriptions is *conditionally required* in case the described metric is reported.
+As an example, the column name ``X_Drift`` is conditionally required in case the user intends to report a comparison between the Observed vs. Expected (i.e., based on a fiducial reference) positions of a detected Spot.

-The table is mandatorily indexed by Spot_ID and each row corresponds to a DNA bright Spot.
+The table is mandatorily indexed by ``Spot_ID`` and each row corresponds to a DNA bright Spot.
 The order of all other columns (including those conditionally required) and of the rows are at the user's discretion.

+.. warning:: All **MANDATORY** header fields and column names are indicated in **bold**.
+All *conditionally required* header fields and column names are indicated in *italics*.

 File Header
 -----------